SuxinL/Notes/phylosophy/problem_solving/root_cause_analysis_methodology.md

 	For example, for a broken path P, if the problem is still here after replacing a component A with an alternate A', then the probability that the problem is inside the part P - A is much higher than the probability that both A and A' are problematic.

 #### Bad Interaction

-When the output is from an interaction that should not exist at all,
+A bad interaction is one in which components and interfaces should not exist.
+For instance, the interaction that *Germs consume food remains* in the problem of bad smell.

+To handle this type,
 -	if components can be removed easily like cases of the mold, smell and mental health problems, apply forward analysis on the interaction and remove components to break the interaction.
 -	if components can be hardly replaced like case of legacy systems or body flows, focus on the interfaces.
 Change interfaces to reduce bad effects.

 #### Failed Good Interaction

-If output is from an interaction that should exist but failed (**its components and interfaces** are required but problematic) like the laptop write failures, frictions in brake system, bad speed switch system and chair stripe come-out, apply forward analysis on the expected good interaction, then replace problematic components or adjust interfaces.
+If output is from an interaction that should exist but failed (**its components and interfaces** are required but problematic), it is a failed good interaction.
+This type includes problems like the laptop write failures, frictions in brake system, bad speed switch system and chair stripe come-out.

+For this type, apply forward analysis on the expected good interaction, then replace problematic components or adjust interfaces.

 ```mermaid
 		flowchart